Menu

 Emerging and experimental cancer treatments provide hope for mesothelioma patients.
 However, there are still obstacles to mesothelioma research and treatment.

 One of the biggest hurdles in treating mesothelioma is the rarity of the disease.
 Only a few thousand people are diagnosed with mesothelioma annually in the United States.
 This rarity can prevent awareness and adequate sample sizes for research.
-It can also impact funds for research.
+It can also impact funds devoted to testing new treatments.
 Mesothelioma research receives less research funding than more common cancers, such as lung cancer and breast cancer.

 Mesothelioma is also difficult to research in its early stages.
 This may be due to several factors, including the disease’s long latency period and nonspecific symptoms.